 The IPA has substantially complied with the requirements of the Code of Practice for Governance of State Bodies 2016 as published by the Department of Public Expenditure and Reform insofar as was possible due to the unique nature of the IPA.
-In Q4 2018, the Board oversaw the development of, and subsequently adopted, the IPA Governance Manual which is compliant with the Code of Practice for the Governance of State Bodies 2016.
-The Board of the IPA will continue to oversee the implementation of the IPA Governance Manual throughout 2019.
-Please refer to the Procurement section in the Statement of Internal control.
-The Board is satisfied with the level of compliance in relation to the Code of Practice for Governance of State Bodies 2016 as at year end 31st December 2018, having due regard to the guidance issued by the Department of Public Expenditure and Reform issued in November 2017.
+The IPA Board oversaw the development of, and subsequently adopted, the IPA Governance Manual which is compliant with the Code of Practice for the Governance of State Bodies 2016.
+The Board of the IPA continued to oversee the implementation of the IPA Governance Manual throughout 2019.
+Please refer to the Procurement section in the Statement of Internal Control.
+The Board is satisfied with the level of compliance in relation to the Code of Practice for Governance of State Bodies 2016 as at year end 31 December 2019, having due regard to the guidance issued by the Department of Public Expenditure and Reform issued in November 2017.